 - Encourage and support electric vehicles by prioritizing associated public and private infrastructure.

-- Develop policy that addresses the implications of parking, or lack thereof, in a fully automated future, such as the potential for roving empty vehicles.
+- Develop and evolve policy that addresses the implications of parking, or lack thereof, in for a fully automated future, such as the potential for roving empty vehicles.

 - Proactively prepare for drones as a freight component, as an inspection vehicle, or for other means of advancing mobility in the city.